Benjamin Mendy weeps as he is cleared of sex charges

 “This is the second time that Mr Mendy has been tried and found not guilty by a jury.
 He is delighted that both juries reached the correct verdicts.

-“It has been almost 3 years since the police started investigating this matter.
+“It has been almost three years since the police started investigating this matter.
 Mr Mendy has tried to remain strong but the process has, inevitably had a serious impact on him.

 “He thanks everyone who has supported him throughout this ordeal and now asks for privacy so he can begin rebuilding his life.”